 Aside from a handful of super indie manufacturers and some really sad bigwig attempts, wooden sex toys have primarily been the domain of NobEssence for quite some time now.
-But there’s a new brand on the block, currently carried exclusively at SheVibe, and it’s called Penetralia.
+But there’s a new brand on the block, and it’s called Penetralia.
 Usually new sex toy manufacturers make me yawn, but not this one.
 I love wooden toys and I will put them ALL INSIDE OF ME.
 With wood, I am shameless.

 Which reminds me — I love the name Penetralia.
 It sounds chic, but it’s also in-your-face (or as my friend put it, “it is crass and fancy”).
 Like, make no mistake, these toys are going to PENETRATE YOU.
 But… elegantly.